Hiking the Moqui Sand Caves Trail in Kanab, Utah

 Hiking the Moqui Sand Caves Trail

-On the far end of the parking lot, the trail descends down to a typically dry wash.
+The Moqui Sand Caves Trail begins at the west end of the parking lot, where it initially descends to a typically dry wash.

 Moqui Sand Caves Trailhead